seanlowcy77/Simple_Docker_File/README.md

 The IMAGE_ID is the id of the image that you have pulled previously from `seanlowcy/task_a_cs3219`. ```-p``` here refers to port.
 We are simply exposing port 80 (standard HTTP port) of the web server run by Nginx to the port 9090 on our host machine.

-Upon successfully running the docker image, you should see this image (below)
+Upon successfully running the docker image, go to `http://localhost:9090` and you should see this image (below)

 ![Image of success deployment of Docker container](https://github.com/seanlowcy77/Simple_Docker_File/blob/master/Images/Docker_Success_pic.png)